open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-04.md

 author: '[Pranay Prateek](https://github.com/pranay01) (SigNoz)'
 ---

+<i>Note: The answers are provided by a mix of OTel community members and
+end-users to the best of their knowledge.
+The answers are not official recommendations by OpenTelemetry.</i>

 For the month of April 2023, the OpenTelemetry end-user group meet took place for users in the Asia-Pacific (APAC) region.
 Due to KubeCon EU, the AMER and EMEA sessions did not take place; however, we will have meetings for all 3 regions again in May.

 The discussions take place using a
 [Lean Coffee format](https://agilecoffee.com/leancoffee/), whereby folks are